cbangera2/CreditKarmaExtractor/README.md

    - Click "Stop Extraction" if you want to stop the extraction process.
    - Will download 3 files (all_transactions.csv, expenses.csv, and income.csv)
    - Import exported data to a budget tracker my favorite is linked here: [TMOAP V4.2](https://themeasureofaplan.com/budget-tracking-tool/)
-   - Exported data is also supported in [BudgetLens](https://github.com/cbangera2/BudgetLens/) a GitHub project I made to visualize CreditKarma data
+   - Use [BudgetLens](https://github.com/cbangera2/BudgetLens) to visualize and analyze your Credit Karma transaction data with an intuitive, modern dashboard interface

 ## Screenshots